-KSA Description Lecture,

-Lab, or both

-GENERAL POPULATION/CORE:

-EXERCISE PHYSIOLOGY AND RELATED EXERCISE

-SCIENCE

-1.1.6 Knowledge of the curvatures of the spine including lordosis, scoliosis, Lecture
+KSA Description Lecture, Lab, or both GENERAL POPULATION/CORE: EXERCISE PHYSIOLOGY AND RELATED EXERCISE 1.1.6 Knowledge of the curvatures of the spine including lordosis, scoliosis, Lecture and kyphosis.

-and kyphosis.

 1.1.7 Knowledge of the stretch reflex and how it relates to flexibility.
 Lecture 1.1.10 Knowledge of the role of aerobic and anaerobic energy systems in the performance of various physical activities.
-Lecture Knowledge of the anatomical and physiological adaptations associated with strength training.
-Lecture Knowledge of the physiological principles related to warm-up and Lecture 1.1.20 Knowledge of the characteristics of fast and slow twitch muscle fibers.
+Lecture 1.1.14 Knowledge of the anatomical and physiological adaptations associated with strength training.
+Lecture 1.1.15 Knowledge of the physiological principles related to warm-up and Lecture 1.1.20 Knowledge of the characteristics of fast and slow twitch muscle fibers.
 Lecture 1.1.21 Knowledge of the sliding filament theory of muscle contraction.
 Lecture Knowledge of twitch, summation, and tetanus with respect to muscle contraction.
 Lecture 1.1.23 Knowledge of the principles involved in promoting gains in muscular strength and endurance.
 Lecture 1.1.24 Knowledge of muscle fatigue as it relates to mode, intensity, duration, and the accumulative effects of exercise.
 Lecture 1.1.32 Knowledge of the concept of detraining or reversibility of conditioning and its implications in exercise programs.
-Lecture 1.1.33 Knowledge of the physical and psychological signs of overreaching/overtraining and to provide recommendations for these Lecture 1.1.35 Knowledge of the effect of the aging process on the musculoskeletal and cardiovascular structure and function at rest, during exercise, and during recovery.
-Lecture 1.1.36 Knowledge of the following terms: progressive resistance, isotonic/isometric, concentric, eccentric, atrophy, hyperplasia, hypertrophy, sets, repetitions, plyometrics, Valsalva maneuver.
-Lecture GENERAL POPULATION/CORE EXERCISE PRESCRIPTION AND PROGRAMMING 1.7.1 Knowledge of the relationship between the number of repetitions, intensity, number of sets, and rest with regard to strength training.
+Lecture 1.1.33 Knowledge of the physical and psychological signs of overreaching/overtraining and to provide recommendations for these Lecture 1.1.35 Knowledge of the effect of the aging process on the musculoskeletal and cardiovascular structure and function at rest, during exercise, and during recovery Lecture 1.1.36 Knowledge of the following terms: progressive resistance, isotonic/isometric, concentric, eccentric, atrophy, hyperplasia, hypertrophy, sets, repetitions, plyometrics, Valsalva maneuver.
+Lecture GENERAL POPULATION/CORE 1.7.1 Knowledge of the relationship between the number of repetitions, intensity, number of sets, and rest with regard to strength training.
 Lecture 1.7.3 Knowledge of the benefits and precautions associated with exercise training in across the lifespan (from youth to the elderly).
-Lecture 1.7.11 Knowledge of and the ability to describe exercises designed to enhance muscular strength and/or endurance of specific major Both 1.7.13 Knowledge of the various types of interval, continuous, and circuit training programs.
+Lecture 1.7.11 Both 1.7.13 Knowledge of the various types of interval, continuous, and circuit training programs.
 Lecture 1.7.29 Ability to identify proper and improper technique in the use of resistive equipment such as stability balls, weights, bands, resistance bars, and water exercise equipment.
+Both
-Both 1.7.31 Ability to teach a progression of exercises for all major muscle groups to improve muscular strength and endurance.
-Both 1.7.42 Lecture 1.7.44 Ability to design training programs using interval, continuous, and circuit training programs.
-Lecture

-1 7 45 Ability to describe the advantages and disadvantages of various Lecture 1.7.13 • Lecture commercial exercise equipment in developing cardiorespiratory fitness, muscular strength, and muscular endurance.
-GENERAL POPULATION/CORE: SAFETY, INJURY PREVENTION, AND EMERGENCY PROCEDURES 1.10.5 Knowledge of the physical and physiological signs and symptoms Lecture of overtraining and the ability to modify a program to accommodate this condition.
+1.7.31 Ability to teach a progression of exercises for all major muscle Both groups to improve muscular strength and endurance.
+1.7.42 Ability to design resistive exercise programs to increase or maintain Lecture muscular strength and/or endurance.
+1.7.44 Ability to design training programs using interval, continuous, and Lecture circuit training programs.
+1.7.45 Ability to describe the advantages and disadvantages of various Lecture commercial exercise equipment in developing cardiorespiratory fitness, muscular strength, and muscular endurance.
+GENERAL POPULATION/CORE: SAFETY, INJURY PREVENTION, AND EMERGENCY 1.10.5 Knowledge of the physical and physiological signs and symptoms Lecture of overtraining and the ability to modify a program to accommodate this condition.